 Jelly shoes have come a long way since the ones you wore in elementary school.
-These days, they come in trendy shapes and colors, like these d’Orsay flats and turquoise sandals.
+These days, they come in trendy shapes and colors, like these pretty glitter flats.

 Just make sure that your feet can breathe in whatever shoes you choose — the combination of heat and moisture can lead to a not-so-pleasant smell!

 Cotton and synthetics, like rayon and polyester, all fit the bill.
 (Just make sure to avoid wool, as it gets heavy when wet and takes forever to dry!)

 If the forecast is predicting heavy rain and winds, a bubble umbrella is a sensible option.
 In addition to my heavy-duty bubble umbrella, I have a compact umbrella that I stash in my bag every day – just in case.
 (Can you tell I had some bad experiences with getting caught in surprise storms?
-These days I overprepare for precipitation… constant vigilance!)
+These days I over-prepare for precipitation… constant vigilance!)

 Putting It All Together: Outfit Ideas for Warm Rainy Days

 You can’t go wrong with a classic trench!
 Rainy days also tend to be windy, so if you’re opting for a skirt, make sure it’s one that won’t easily fly up.